Skip to main content

 For most, a receding hairline is a matter of perception, where you can see visible changes to either the coverage of your hair, the thickness of the growth, or the point on your temples where your hairline ends.

+Any visible change to your hairline could mean your hair is receding.
 Below, we’ve listed a few examples that point to a receding hairline and how to check if this applies to you:

-- A higher hairline: Measure the distance between your eyebrows and your hairline periodically, and you’ll soon see if this is changing and your hairline is creeping upward.
+A higher hairline Measure the distance between your eyebrows and your hairline periodically, and you’ll soon see if this is changing and your hairline is creeping upward.

 If in doubt, I recommend a no-obligation consultation, during which we can provide more specific guidance.’